Originally published on January 31, 2023, updated December 20, 2024

 - Get tips to grow your business.

 So how does the Amazon AWD program work, how much does it cost, and how do you enroll?
+Amazon continues to expand the product types supported.
 Below, we explain everything you need to know about this Amazon service.

 First shared at the Accelerate conference in September 2022, Amazon AWD is the marketplace's newest and most ambitious attempt at consolidating the supply chain for eCommerce retailers.